nufeb/NUFEB-2/docs/source/fix_growth_monod.rst

 """""""""""
 Perfrom microbial growth (or decay) to the atoms defined in *group-ID*.
 The fix is called in each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid properties.
-The following forward Euler method is implemented to update the mass of each atom in the group:
+The following forward Euler method is implemented to update the mass (*m*) of each atom in the group:

 .. math::